darth-veitcher/wireguard/README.md

 # wireguard-docker

+Note: Edits to allow it to run on RancherOS.

 A Docker image containing Wireguard that enables containerized VPNs.
 Containers that use this image can provide VPN services to other Docker containers by sharing the same Docker network.